TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### ShowTwoPlayersInEditor

+Show two players in the editor's playback mode.
+Useful for testing modfiles that make use of two players.

+Possible values are ``0`` or ``1``.
+0 is ``Off`` and 1 is ``On``.

 Default value: 0

 ### SignProfileData

+Sign any profiles that are loaded.
+May result in unusable profiles if the signing isn't set up properly.

 Possible values are ``0`` or ``1``.
 0 is disabled and 1 is enabled.